CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 }
 ```

-A classical way to do hash is to calculate `key % number of buckets` and the result is the index of the bucket.
+A classical way of hash is to calculate `key % number of buckets` and the result is the index of the bucket.
 When the input data is even, the distrubution of data among buckets is also even.
-The design of `hashCode()` in class `Object` ensures the evenness to some extent (we will not go further on this topic), so we can make use of it.
+The design of `hashCode()` in class `Object` ensures the evenness to some extent (we will not go further on this topic), so HashMap makes use of it.

-An interesting point is that, `hash()` first do an `xor` operation between the higher-16 bits and lower-16 bits of the input.
+An interesting point is that, `hash()` first do an `xor` operation on the higher-16 bits and lower-16 bits of the input.
 According to the comments, this is to always take the higher bits into consideration.
 Due to the mod operation, if the size of the array is small, higher bits will never participant in the calculation.
 To achieve a evener data distribution, it just move the impact of the higher bits downwards, so they are also considered when the array size is small.

 You may notice that there is no `mod operation` in this function, but before JDK 1.8, here existed such a function: